Santa Ana DUI Accident Victim Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Dedicated Santa Ana DUI Accident Victim Lawyers with Legal Insights & Trusted Results
+Dedicated Santa Ana DUI Accident Victim Lawyers Ready To Advocate For The Injured

-Tragically, traffic accidents that involve impaired drivers remain a problem in Santa Ana and across California.
-If you are suffering an injury in a drunk driving accident, you need skilled Santa Ana DUI accident victim attorneys to advocate on your behalf.
-Contact our Arash Law today at (888) 488-1391 or via our online chat feature to discuss your legal options.
+Traffic accidents that involve impaired drivers remain a problem in Santa Ana and across California.
+If you are suffering an injury after a drunk driving accident, you can ask skilled Santa Ana DUI accident victim attorneys to advocate on your behalf.
+Contact Arash Law at (888) 488-1391 or via our online chat feature to discuss your legal options.
 We are here to help.

-Santa Ana is a beautiful city located in the county seat of Orange County, California.
-It has a large population of 308,189, according to the 2022 United States Census Bureau.
+Santa Ana is a beautiful city and the county seat of Orange County, California.
+As of 2022, it has a large population of 308,189, according to the United States Census Bureau.
 With that many drivers on the road, traffic accidents are bound to happen, but DUI accidents are entirely preventable.
-The lawyers at Arash Law, founded by famous attorney Arash Khorsandi, Esq., have decades of experience helping injured Californians get the compensation they need to allow themselves and their families to move forward after a DUI traffic accident.
+The lawyers at Arash Law have decades of experience helping injured Californians pursue the compensation they may need to move forward after a DUI traffic accident.

 Verdict in a mild traumatic brain injury case involving a motor vehicle collision– JUDD ROSS ALLEN